 <script> window._peq = window._peq || [];</script>

-The code should look like this –
+Your final code should look something like this:

 <script src=”https://clientcdn.pushengage.com/core/02a6e92667ae2279fcba8932356c1d93.js” async></script>